 Portuguese Rolls Recipe

-- These are ready to bake.
-Bake for 15 minutes or until golden brown.
-The top rack is recommended to avoid burning the bottom of the pop.
+- The top rack is recommended to avoid burning the bottom of the pops.

 - Spread with butter and dig in!

 TIP: Use the top rack, a must, and place a pan of water on the bottom rack, not a must.
 These buns were at one time cooked in brick ovens.
 The added water helpS produce a similar product as one baked in a brick oven, crusty.